fingerprintjs/fingerprintjs-pro-react/contributing.md

 ### Development playground

-There are 3 demo pages for this integration:
+There are 4 demo pages for this integration:
 1. In `/examples/create-react-app` folder.
 It is a rich demo with scenarios of using different caching strategies.
 You can find more info about configuration and starting demo in the [readme](examples/create-react-app/README.md).
 2. In `/examples/next` folder.
 It is a demo built with NextJS that allows testing SSR scenarios.
 You can find more info about configuration and starting demo in the [readme](examples/next/README.md).
+3. In `/examples/next-appDir` folder.
+It is the same demo built with NextJS, but with new `app` directory approach.
+You can find more info about configuration and starting demo in the [readme](examples/next-appDir/README.md).
-3. In `/examples/preact` folder.
+4. In `/examples/preact` folder.
 It is a demo built with Preact.
 You can find more info about configuration and starting demo in the [readme](examples/preact/README.md).

 If you want to test integration with [fingerprintjs-pro-spa](https://github.com/fingerprintjs/fingerprintjs-pro-spa), just [link the package](https://yarnpkg.com/cli/link) with the `yarn link`.